 Frequently Asked Questions

-How can I prepare my website before the update?
+How can I prepare my site before the upgrade?

-You can prepare your website by updating the themes and plugins.
-Using a maintenance mode on the front end and download the latest backup file.
+You can prepare your site by updating the themes and plugins.
+Utilize maintenance mode on the front end and download the latest backup file.

 Does updating PHP break my site?

-What is the best version of PHP for WordPress?
+What is the best PHP version for WordPress?

 The best version of PHP for WordPress is always the latest one.
 It comes with new security, better features, and tons of improvements.
 Use the latest version of PHP to improve your site speed and load time.

 If you need help, please contact our support team for assistance upgrading PHP versions.